Danowicz/udemy-creation-date/README.md

 ## Installation

-To install this extension you can either import it unpacked on Google Chrome ( https://developer.chrome.com/extensions/getstarted#manifest ), or install it by dropping the [binary (.crx)](https://github.com/Danowicz/udemy-creation-date/releases/download/v1.0/udemy-creation-date.crx) on your extensions page.
+To install this extension you can either install it directly from [Chrome Web Store](https://chrome.google.com/webstore/detail/udemy-creation-date/poadjkobojgpphiifndghonmofhldhmn?hl) or by dropping the [binary (.crx)](https://github.com/Danowicz/udemy-creation-date/releases/download/v1.0/udemy-creation-date.crx) on your extensions page.

-- **Note:** Make sure to set your extensions page to developer mode, see below.
+- **Note:** If you choose the second method, make sure to set your extensions page to developer mode, see below.

 ![developer mode](https://i.imgur.com/wtyBtpd.png)